GrisouUQAM/wikiContributions/README.md

-Please note that documentation for this github depository has been inspired by the [CSS Lint page] (https://github.com/stubbornella/csslint), which is truly a model open-source projetc.
+Please note that documentation for this github depository has been inspired by the [CSS Lint page] (https://github.com/stubbornella/csslint), which is truly a model open-source project.

 # wikiContributions